How Being Anti-Fragile Can Help You Persevere In The Markets | Cashflow Hacking Ep #3 Mark Willis

 Casey Stubbs: 03:59

-Well, you know, that goes back to what you were talking about with critical thinking, which is one of the things that I, it’s interesting to know that they taught that in college I didn’t get that class, but that’s really seems to be missing from, from our society.
+Well, you know, that goes back to what you were talking about with having a financial planning strategy checklist and critical thinking, which is one of the things that I, it’s interesting to know that they taught that in college I didn’t get that class, but that’s really seems to be missing from, from our society.
 And it’s kind of like you just take whatever someone saying, you evaluate it and then you study and you apply it and you try to determine what is true and what is false and you make your own decision based on the information that you can collect.

 Mark Willis: 04:26